Frequently Asked Questions

 You will NOT need a visa entering Israel if you are an American citizen.
 If you have a different nationality or have a passport from a different nation, please visit the Israeli Embassy website to see if you are required to have a visa to enter Israel.
 In addition, please take note of any layover on your group flight that is in another country to see if any special documentation is required (i.e. please see what Canada would require if flying from USA through Toronto to Tel Aviv).

 Do I need insurance to travel?

 Though it is not required, it is HIGHLY recommended.
-Depending on the particular policy, travel insurance packages can cover a variety of costs from sudden cancellation of a trip, emergency sickness or medical care while in Israel, loss of baggage, and more!
+Depending on the particular policy, travel insurance packages can cover a variety of costs from sudden cancellation of a trip and missed connections to emergency sickness or medical care while in Israel, as well as loss of baggage, and more!
 EWMT offers travel insurance through Travelex Insurance Services, a leading provider of travel insurance in the United States offering a wide range of customizable options to help meet your travel insurance needs.